Home

 The back musculature provide two 3rds of the stability for the spine and the stomach only one 3rd.
 This is important to remember when you do your core stability training.

-Back to Chiropractic and Exercise or go to early exercises to get out of bed.
+Back to Chiropractic and Exercise or go to Early Exercises to Help You Get Out of Bed.